Biophysical Interactions and Sensing Lab

 Main research topics:

-– Manipulation of graphitic microparticles in solution using electric and magnetic fields, in collaboration with Prof. Sonia Contera (Dept. Physics, Univ. of Oxford);
+– Manipulation of graphitic microparticles in solution using electric and magnetic fields, in collaboration with Prof. Sonia Contera (Dept. Physics, Univ. of Oxford); The aim is to develop new tools to: i) measure force and torque at the single molecule level in biological systems and ii) achieve controlled transport of micro-particles in solution for lab-on-a-chip applications.

 – Investigation of molecular interactions relevant to virus entry into living cells via single molecule force spectroscopy and fluorescence microscopy, in collaboration with Prof. Mark Marsh (UCL MRC Laboratory for Molecular Cell Biology);